 WordPress has around sixteen years of experience and has empowered numerous people to start their own sites and business online.
-WordPress which provides users to utilize this content management system (CMS), and where CMS is also an open source platform providing users free access for web-development.
+WordPress which provides users to utilize this content management system (CMS), and where CMS is also an open source platform providing users free access to web development.
 However, it is a pretty impressive and open-source platform.
-But, with so many people and websites, the things cannot always go so fluently and the users start facing the issues in between.
+But, with so many people and websites, things cannot always go so fluently and the users start facing the issues in between.

-What is “413 request entity too large” error?
+What is the “413 request entity too large” error?

 It certainly depends on the type of web server you are currently working on, which determines the instructions you need to configure.
 Whether you want to prevent users from uploading too large files to your web server or increasing the upload size limit, the following section will explain how.

-So what is actually web server and why there are many types of web servers?
+So what is actually a web server and why there are many types of web servers?

 - On the software side, a web server includes several parts that control how web users access hosted files.
 At a minimum, this is an HTTP server.
 An HTTP server is software that understands URLs (web addresses) and HTTP (the protocol your browser uses to view webpages).
 An HTTP server can be accessed through the domain names of the websites it stores, and it delivers the content of these hosted websites to the end user’s device.